Miaoyanwang/ATOMM_matlab/readme.txt

 #########################################################################################
-(a) heritability estimates (the default file name is "estimate.txt") The heritability file contains 4 nonnegative numbers.
+(a) heritability estimates (the default file name is "estimate.txt")

+0.1324	0.1334	0.3566	0.3777
+(1)	(2)	(3)	(4)

+The heritability file contains 4 nonnegative numbers.
+Each of these four numbers should be between 0 and 1, and they sum up to 1.

-The first number is the proportion of the phenotypical residual variance explained by host genome.
+(1)The first number is the proportion of the phenotypical residual variance explained by host genome.
-The second number is the proportion of the phenotypical residual variance explained by pathogen genome.
+(2)The second number is the proportion of the phenotypical residual variance explained by pathogen genome.
-The third number is the proportion of the phenotypical residual variance explained by the interaction between host and pathogen genomes.
+(3)The third number is the proportion of the phenotypical residual variance explained by the interaction between host and pathogen genomes.
-The fourth number is the proportion of the phenotypical residual variance explained by the i.i.d. noise.
+(4)The fourth number is the proportion of the phenotypical residual variance explained by the i.i.d. noise.

-Note the each of these four numbers should be between 0 and 1, and they sum up to 1.
 ##########################################################################################

 (b) marginal association tests in the host genome (the default file name is "marginal_host.txt")

-1	1	0.736	0.391
+1	1	0.018	0.894614049661
-1	2	0.553	0.457
+1	2	0.916	0.338634397151
-1	3	3.703	0.054
+1	3	0.001	0.978073667399
 ..............
 (1) 	(2)	 (3) 	(4)